Creative Models & Community Constraints

 Impact of twitter’s “mass shaming” problem

-This article does a great job of showing the real-life impact of online harassment in the context of “naming and shaming” people on Twitter (it focuses on people who have said unintentionally offensive or stupid things which went viral and usually resulted in them losing their jobs, etc.).
-It gives some interesting insight into the point […]
+This article does a great job of showing the real-life impact of online harassment in the context of “naming and shaming” people on Twitter (it focuses on people who have […]

 This American Life – Online Trolling as a Limit on Expression